michaeldallariva/PSDownloadVideos/README.md

 1. Download `PSDownloadVideos.ps1`
 2. Open it in a text editor and set your preferred configuration values (see [Configuration](#configuration))
-3. Right-click the file and choose **Run with PowerShell**, or run it from a terminal:
+3. Right-click the file and choose **Run with PowerShell**, or run it from Visual Studio Code for example:

 ```powershell
 .\PSDownloadVideos.ps1